Huang-Ming Zuxun

-The Preface, composed by Zhu Yuanzhang himself, admonishes his descendants to exert a strict legalist government (legalism being a Chinese school of thought).
-The work pins the survival on the dynasty principally upon personal austerity and watchfulness both over practical administration of the empire, the niceties of ritual and etiquette on various occasions, and various potential traitors including their relatives, spouses, and officials both military and civil.
+The preface, composed by Zhu Yuanzhang himself, admonishes his descendants to exert a strict Legalist government.
+The work pins the survival of the dynasty principally on personal austerity and watchfulness—both over the practical administration of the empire, the niceties of ritual and etiquette on various occasions, and over various potential traitors, including their relatives, spouses, and officials, both military and civil.

-Countries to not be invaded
+Foreign policy

 The countries to not be invaded (不征之國).